hariharansr2004/Java-Cheat-Sheet/README.md

 ### Can we overload static methods?
 - Yes.
 We can have two or more static methods with the same name, but parameters or datatypes should be different.

-### Can we overload methods that differ only by static keywords?
+### Can we overload methods that differ only by static keyword and no parameters ?
 - We cannot overload two methods in Java if they differ only by static keyword bcz method overloading depends on method signature — i.e. method name and parameter list (number or type of parameters).
 - But the static keyword is not part of the method signature, so the compiler treats both methods as having the same signature, causing a compile-time error.